jenkins-x/jx-tutorial/tutorials/install-jx-on-gke/lesson.md

 * Google Cloud Machine Type - recommended `n1-standard-2`
 * Minimum number of Nodes - recommended `3`
 * Maximum number of Nodes - recommended `5`
-* Would you like use preemptible VMs - recommended `Yes`
+* Would you like use preemptible VMs - recommended `No`
 * Would you like to access Google Cloud Storage / Google Container Registry - recommended `No`
 * Would you like to enable Kaniko for building container images - recommended `No`
 * (Optional) Would you like to enable Cloud Build, Container Registry & Container Analysis APIs - recommended `No`